ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 ## Regexp {#regexp}

-Similar to Template, in Regexp format ClickHouse first extracts all column values from the row according to specified regular expression and then tries to infer data type for each value according to specified escaping rule.
+Similar to Template, in Regexp format ClickHouse first extracts all column values from the row according to specified regular expression and then tries to infer data type for each value according to the specified escaping rule.

 **Example**